GENL/matice/README.md

 <script defer src="https://unpkg.com/matice@1.1.x/dist/matice.min.js"></script>
 ```

-* Note that you still have to generate your translations file and make
+* Note that the JavaScript package only contains the translations logic.
+You have to generate your translations file and make
-it available to your frontend app by using `@translations`.
+it available to your frontend app.
+The blade directive `@translations` will do it for you anytime you reload the page.

 **TypeScript support**